tomwhartung/jmws_accoutrements/doc/ubuntu/specific_hosts/2016-jane/6a-https-steps.md

 ## Goals

+These are the initial goals we were trying to acheive:

 1) Set up the Self-Signed option on jane.

 2) Set up the Let's Encrypt option on barbara and ava.